APimenta4/HomeMaestro-Design-Patterns/REPORT.md

 To include this additional desired logic, we could create a class that wraps the lists or key-value pairs that we would use to store the state, including any additional logic we desire.
 However, we would still need to pass around the instance of this class to every part of the code that would need to access it.

-**This requirement, to frequently access a class intance, was one of the main problems we had to solve.**
+**This requirement, to frequently access a class instance, was one of the main problems we had to solve.**

 **The other problem was the fact that the application should always only have a single state.
 Therefore, even if we could access the class instances mentioned before, there should only ever be one of them, as they are the ones holding application state**